threefoldfoundation/data_team/README.md

 ### Rank
-Can be used to order the listing of team memebrs in certain cases.
+Optional field that can be used to order the listing of team memebrs in certain cases.

 ## IDs
 In the TOML file you will be asked to provide certain ids.